 Safe Management Measures for F&B Establishments

-Advisory for Phase 3 Re-opening of Food & Beverage Establishments
+Updated Advisory for Safe Management Measures at Food & Beverage Establishments

 1. The Multi-Ministry Taskforce (MTF) announced on 14 December that Phase 3 will commence on 28 December 2020, where more activities in the community will resume.